 License exempt programs administered by public and private schools follow provisions in Section 10-212a of the statutes that apply to schools.

-- -- Describe any variations based on the age of the children in care N/A - -- Describe if relatives are exempt from this requirement
+-- Describe any variations based on the age of the children in care N/A

 Relatives are not required to have parental consent for administration of medication and relatives are exempt from this requirement.